 8. How Often to Breed?

 Many successful breedings are done during the ninth, eleventh, and thirteenth of the female’s heating days.
 It is important to allow one good breeding each during these three days.
 Any more than one on each day can deplete the male sperm count, tire them both, and is not good for their health.

 After mating, do not let the female mate to any other dogs.
 After mating the normal gestation period lasts for 63-65 days in dogs.
 The eggs can remain fertile for 48 days whereas the sperms are alive for several days in dogs.
 To know if the female dog is really pregnant, you need to visit the vet and the vet will run the test to let you know if the dog is really pregnant.

 10. How many litters?

 The female dog can give birth to 4 to 8 depending on the size of the puppies.
-Most of the caring to the puppies is done by the bitch.
+Most of the caring for the puppies is done by the female dog.
 You should make a warm and cozy place for them and the mother will do the rest.